mlecicki/Optimization_Distribution_Network/Network_Optimization.md

 pol_dc <- cbind(pol_dc, colors)
 ```

-visualization of cities and warehouses
+Visualization of cities and warehouses can be done with leaflet package
+using below code.
+This will output interactive html map which
+unfortunately cannot be displayed on github so instead I’ll show static
+PNG file.
+I encourage however to run it locally.

 ``` r
 leaflet(pol_city) %>%